quentinburgniard/cloud-init/README.md

 Discovery of Cloud-Init : when I launch an instance I need to automate tasks, like create a new user & switch shell to zsh.

 ## Getting Started
 Add the user-data script when you create a new instance.
-The script can be add from the control panel interface or by using the API.
+The script can be add from the control panel interface or by using the API of your cloud provider.

 ```
 #include-once